Lean Library Workspace User Case Study: Leonardo Pegollo June 4, 2024

 Key dates:

-20th May 2024: Talis LinkedIn page will update to Technology from Sage.
+20th May 2024: Our new LinkedIn page update for Technology from Sage will launch.

 31st May 2024: Sciwheel and Lean Library pages will be shut down.